Amalkrishnanvp/Image-Gallery/README.md

 ## Features

-- Responsive Design: The gallery adpts to different screen sizes and is responsive in all devices
+- Responsive Design: The gallery adapts to different screen sizes and is responsive in all devices
 - Image Viewing: Users can view the images in the image gallery
 - Simple Animation: Image will pop up just a little bit when hovered over them